The Great Toy Debate: Educational Toys vs. Traditional Toys

 When is it appropriate to invest in educational toys versus traditional playthings?

-It depends on what your child needs and likes.
+It depends on what your child needs and what they like.
 A mix of both can help them grow in many ways.